-It is a non-body checking, no slap shot alternative to the current mainstream hockey model.
+It is a non-body checking, alternative to the current mainstream hockey model.
 Body contact is allowed in the same manner as in Novice, Atom, Peewee and Female divisions of play, similar to Adult recreational leagues.

-Registration is restricted to minor hockey players aged 13-17 as of December 31 of the current season (2001-2005 birth years).
+Registration is restricted to minor hockey players aged 13-17 as of December 31 of the current season (2002-2006 birth years).
 The program is open to all players residing in Edmonton and surrounding areas that do not have Recreational Hockey Leagues within their own program.